Choosing a Blade

 Are you planning to cut thin sheets or thick boards? - Project Type

 Most companies use a number system from 3/0 to 12.
 (The "/0" is pronounced "ott" and indicates "below zero."
 So 3/0 means "3 below zero.")
 Metal and jewelry blades might start as low as 10/0.
 The lower the number the finer the blade.
 For softer, thin wood, use the lower numbers and a low feed rate.
-Of note, due to the finer nature of these blades, they have a tendency to break more often.
+Due to the finer nature of these smaller blades, it's good to remember that they will have a tendency to break more often.
 For harder, thick wood, use higher blade numbers.
 The blades with less TPI (teeth per inch) will cut more aggressively.
-For example, a blade with 8 TPI cuts faster than a blade with 12 TPI, however there is more control with a blade that has 12 TPI.
+For example, a blade with 8 TPI cuts faster than a blade with 12 TPI, however there is generally more control with a blade that has 12 TPI when compared to 8 TPI.
+The blades sizes can also be looked as if they were a sliding scale of intricacy.
+The smallest sizes can be used to cut very intricate and detailed projects, while the largest sizes are great at straight lines and long sweeping curves.
+Mixing both perspectives together can be the key to finding the perfect size blade for whatever project you find yourself preparing for.

-Straight teeth blades—most of which are called skip-tooth blades—are also preferred by some.
-Here again it is up to what folks get used to.
+Straight teeth blades—most of which are called skip-tooth blades because it's as though every other tooth is missing—are preferred by some.
+It is up to what folks get used to.
 Straight teeth blades may follow the line more easily while sawing and they clean the cut well, leaving less chance of burning.
-However, they leave enough fuzz on the bottom so that the project requires sanding.
+However, they will tend to leave enough fuzz or splintering on the bottom of the wood so that the project requires sanding.
+This can also vary quite a bit depending on the type of wood or other material used, how sharp the blade is, or the size of blade.
+Polar (P), XL, Heavy Duty (HD), and Superior Puzzle (SP) fall into this category.

 Essentially, everything depends on the level of experience and the type of project you are making.
 Whether you plan to do any stack-cutting also makes a difference.
 The best way is to experiment with some different blades.
-When working on a project you might start with a #3 SR and then find that a #5 or #7 does a better job for that project, as the higher the number the less breakage you will have.
+When beginning something new, you might start with a #3 SR and then find that a #5 or #7 does just as good a job for that project, or better, because being a larger blade means it should last longer.

 Visit our SHOP to begin you search and feel free to CONTACT us if you have any questions.